 Outside of Samsung phones it also works with the Sony Xperia 1 V, Sony Xperia 5 V, and Netgear Nighthawk M6.
 O2 adds that you’ll also need an R15 SIM, so if you have an older SIM card you may need to contact the network for a replacement.

-There’s no real news on when Three will launch 5G Standalone, which suggests it will be the last of the big four UK networks to do so.
-Vodafone has stated that its proposed merger with Three would speed up the rollout of 5G Standalone for both networks, but a decision still hasn’t been made on whether the merger will be allowed to go ahead.
+There’s no real news on when Three will launch 5G Standalone, and whenever it launches it will be the last of the big four UK networks to do so.
+Vodafone has stated that its merger with Three will speed up the rollout of 5G Standalone for both networks though.

 Of course, as with current 5G the rollout will likely be gradual, with large cities probably getting it long before more rural locations.